joaoluisbuessofilho/Home-sorter/README.md

 ## ✨ Key Features

-- **Automated File Sorting:** Automatically sweeps your `Downloads` directory and categorizes files into Documents, Pictures, Music, and Videos.
+- **Automated File Sorting:** Automatically sweeps your `Downloads` directory and categorizes files into Documents, Pictures, Music, and Videos using array-defined extension lists.
 - **Multilingual Support (i18n):** Automatically checks your system environment variable (`$LANG`) to present native UI text in **Portuguese (PT-BR)** or **English (EN)**.
 - **Dynamic System Paths:** Integrates with `xdg-user-dir` to locate system directories dynamically, regardless of your system language setup.
 - **Safe Directory Handling:** Uses `mkdir -p` to prevent runtime crashes if target directories don't exist yet.
-- **Rollback System:** Includes an interactive prompt allowing users to undo all file movements instantly in a single session.
+- **Session-Based Rollback System:** Logs exact file migrations (`origin::destination`) in memory during execution to guarantee precise restoration if you decide to revert the changes.

 ---